sparkflows/sparkflows-docs/docs/databricks-user-guide/reading-csv-files.rst

 Fire Insights supports the concept of Datasets.
 Dataset is the definition of the data it represents.
 This way the Dataset can be defined just once and used in multiple workflows.

-Below figures show creating a Dataset on a CSV file.
+Below is the creation of a Dataset on a CSV file.

-The below workflow show using the Dataset created previously.
+The below workflow shows using the Dataset created previously.